 - Peer-to-peer mentorship with the selected participants

 - Access to TIFF’s Industry Conference, Business Centre, and Delegate Resources

 - Access to films and special events screened at TIFF Bell Lightbox during the programme

 - Access to TIFF’s renowned Film Reference Library and archival collection

 TIFF Writers’ Studio is designed for mid-level screenwriters and writer-directors across Canada who wish to extend their creative and business skills.

 - Applicants must be credited as a writer on a minimum of either one (1) feature film or one (1) television series.

 - TIFF Writers’ Studio is geared towards feature-length scripts.
 Writers working in broadcast, interactive, web series, and transmedia with an interest in feature-length production are welcome to apply (should they meet the criteria outlined in #2).

 - Applicants must be in development (minimum first draft complete) on a feature-length project.
-Successful applicants will be required to submit a copy of their script to TIFF by February 21, 2020, so that it may be read by mentors and peers and workshopped during the programme.
+Successful applicants should be ready to submit a copy of their script to TIFF by February 12, 2021, so that it may be read by mentors and peers and workshopped during the programme.

 - Applicants must commit to attending the full programme in order to be considered.

 Participants notified of selection